wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

 **If user chooses "Simple Response":**
-→ Proceed directly to Step 1 (no verification needed) → Generate the archive and output as a markdown code block
+→ Proceed directly to Step 1 (no verification needed) → Generate the archive and output as a markdown code block → **IMPORTANT**: Do NOT use any other method - respect the user's choice

 **If user chooses "Large Document Feature":**